 Where to stay in Antwerp

 Antwerp, as a modern city and popular tourist destination, has a wide range of accommodation for travellers.
 Many of the most upmarket establishments are found in the Old Town, and there are some lovely boutique hotel options on offer amongst the historic streets.
 One of the best boutique options is the Hotel de Witte Lelie, which dates back to the 17th century.

-The centre tends to be pricier, however, and if you are looking for budget hotels or for hostels, then the area outside of the Old Town, towards the central station, has some great value accommodation.
+The centre tends to be pricier, however, and if you are looking for budget hotels or for hostels or Airbnb, then the area outside of the Old Town, towards the central station, has some great value accommodation.

 Tours to do in Antwerp

 Buying a ticket for the Antwerp Hop On Hop Off Tour Bus can be a great way to see the city, particularly if you are pressed for time, and are only on a short getaway.

 The tour bus has designated stops at the most popular and important tourist attractions in Antwerp, allowing you to easily travel between all the highlights without getting lost, and while being provided with intriguing information about the city and its history.